Dirk-Peter-md/ioBroker.sprinklecontrol/docs/en/sprinklecontrol.md

 - **restFlow:** Display of the possible residual flow of the pump.
 (This is just an ad!)

 ### evaporation
+- **ETpCurrent:** This is the current evaporation as a daily value in mm / day.
+- **ETpToday:** The current daily value of evaporation is displayed here.
+This will be moved to ETpYesterday at 00:05 and then reset to 0.
+- **ETpYesterday:** Yesterday's evaporation is shown here.

 ### info
+- **cisternState** If necessary, the status of the cistern and its status are displayed here.
+- **nextAutoStart** Indicates the next start of the irrigation system.
+- **rainToday** The precipitation forecast for today is displayed here.
+The adapter "the weather" is necessary for this.
+- **rainTomorrow** Precipitation forecast for tomorrow from the adapter "the weather".

 ### sprinkle.*.
 - **history**